Aldous-Huxley/PGP-Encryptio-for-Contact-Page/readme.txt

 = What are the server requirements for this plugin to run?

-This plugin requires the following PHP extension to be enabled on your webserver: gnupg, json, mbstring, openssl.
+This plugin requires the following PHP extensions to be enabled on your webserver: gnupg, json, mbstring, openssl.

 = How do I impliment this contact form?
 1. Setup the plugin in your Wordpress admin panel.
 2. Use the shortcode: [pgp_contact_form] to embed a responsive, styled form on any page or post.

 = Does this plugin work with any contact form plugin? =

-Yes, but unsupported.
+Maybe, but unsupported.
 This is a standalone contact form.
 It worked with Contact Form 7 providing encryption for a sent form on Contact 7.
 For other custom integration, advanced users can extend the `PGP_ECP_Frontend` class.

 = What if the GnuPG extension is not available? =